Company Updates

 About: Léa Bouhelier-Gautreau

-Léa is passionate about impact investing and sustainability.
-Prior to KingsCrowd, she worked for Stanford’s accelerator, StartX, helping to select the most promising entrepreneurs.
+Léa is passionate about climate tech startups and sustainable investing.
+She loves going down the rabbit hole to uncover the best investment opportunities.
+Prior to Kingscrowd, she worked for Stanford’s accelerator, StartX, helping to select the most promising entrepreneurs.
 She also led the first award-winning study on the Malawian startup ecosystem.
-In her free-time, she volunteers to help entrepreneurs in Cameroon, Brazil and Colombia.
-Léa holds a degree in Anthropology from France and is currently enrolled in the UC Davis MBA program.
+Léa holds a degree in Anthropology from France and graduated top of her class from the UC Davis MBA program.

 Recent Posts

-Avoid Startup Investing Tax Surprises
+Inside Startup Investing

 Industry Analysis